 Sacroiliac Sprain or Strain - pain in the upper buttocks - off to the sides, one side or the other, sometimes both sides.
 Can radiate into the buttock, side of the hip and or groin.
 Difficult to put on shoes, can be mild to severe.
 Responds very well to chiropractic treatment, doesn't respond well to medications.

 Lumbar Disc Bulge or Herniation - leg pain is often associated.
 Pain below the buttocks and can go into the feet and toes.
 Numbness and tingling can occur.
 If down the back of the leg it is called Sciatica.

 Post surgical lower back pain - following surgery to the lower back, the segments of the spine that are above or below the surgical sites can degenerate.
 Treatment can be effective but these cases are all different from one another and must be evaluated by a trained chiropractor with experience in this area.

-We have 3 Roseville chiropractors that have years of individual and combined experience.
+We have 3 chiropractors that can help you with your lower back pain in Roseville.
+They have years of individual and combined experience.
 We can determine if we can be helpful.
-Don't go another day without lower back pain treatment.
+Don't go another day without treatment.

 Create your own unique website with customizable templates.